Who Will Win The ‘Game Of Thrones’? Kate Beckinsale And Other Celebrities React

 — CBS News (@CBSNews) May 17, 2019

 But regardless of your feelings on the recent season, it won’t be the last we see of the Game of Thrones universe.
-As The Inquisitr reported, HBO is currently working on a prequel series reportedly called Bloodmoon, which appears to be the working title — not the official one.
-As of now, Naomi Watts is reportedly on board and rumored to be playing Nissa, wife of Azor “Lord of Light” Ahai.
+As The Inquisitr reported, HBO is currently working on a prequel series, reportedly called Bloodmoon, which appears to be the working title.
+As of now, Naomi Watts is reportedly on board, rumored to be playing Nissa, wife of Azor “Lord of Light” Ahai.

-George R. R. Martin, the author of the A Song of Ice and Fire book series that Game of Thrones is based on, previously said that he wanted the prequel series to be called The Long Night, which alludes to the book series’ legend about the creation of the White Walkers by the Children of the Forest.
+George R. R. Martin — the author of the A Song of Ice and Fire book series that Game of Thrones is based on — previously said that he wanted the prequel series to be called The Long Night, which alludes to the book series’ legend about the creation of the White Walkers.

 We asked some of TV's biggest stars: Who will be the last person – or dragon – standing at the end of the Game of Thrones finale? pic.twitter.com/G7Dwl0uI8W